 In the first step of assembly, the long corner columns are to be assembled perpendicular with the short corner columns on the edge using a hand drill to drill three flat-head wood screws into each one (shown in Figure 16).
-However, it is hard to assemble exactly the same as the CAD model, with both columns’ edges of side and bottom cannot exactly match together due to manufacture error.
-In addition, there are two problems always happening when drilling the screws in the wood.
-The wood is cracking because the Baltic birch hard wood is compressed with several pieces of wood.
-Therefore, it will expand and crack when drilling the screws inside of the wood.
-Another problem is using the hand drill which is hard to control to drill the holes on the wood without error.
+However, it is difficult to assemble exactly the same as the CAD model, both columns’ edges of side and base cannot exactly mate together due to manufacture error.
+In addition, there are two problems always occurring when drilling the screws in the wood.
+The wood has a tendency to crack because the Baltic Birch plywood is compressed with several pieces of wood.
+Another problem is using the hand drill which is difficult to control when drilling the holes in the wood.